Amplats approves R3.9bn extension of 250,000 oz/year Mototolo PGM mine - Miningmx

-ANGLO American Platinum (Amplats) today approved the extension of its Mototolo mine which is forecast to continue producing 250,000 ounces of platinum group metals (PGMs) for another 30 years.
+ANGLO American Platinum (Amplats) has approved the extension of its Mototolo mine which is forecast to continue producing 250,000 ounces of platinum group metals (PGMs) for another 30 years.

 Natascha Viljoen, CEO of Amplats, said the project was but one example of “… the high quality, low cost expansion options we have available in our existing portfolio of assets”.
 She also added that work continued on the group’s Mogalakwena project.